 It is not a surprise that Swedish commitments look good on paper, but what about the implementation?
 The key challenge will be the adoption of an integrated approach on the ground and coordination between the different actors involved in conflict-affected countries (the international development cooperation agency Sida, the agency for peace, security and development Folke Bernadotte Academy, the Ministry for Foreign Affairs).
 The 1999 Action Plan on Preventing Violent Conflict already highlighted the importance of joint efforts and ‘across-the-board’ coordination in Sweden’s peace work.
 But, 18 years later, Sweden is still struggling to merge effectively the political and development cooperation dimensions on the ground.

-The new global strategy for sustainable peace puts a much stronger emphasis on the importance of integrated approaches than its predecessors.
-For instance, it states that “today’s interconnected and complex crises increase the need for an integrated approach and cross-system efforts to build peace, and prevent, handle and resolve conflicts at a national, regional and global level”.
-In this regard, it is encouraging that the Ministry for Foreign Affairs, Sida and Folke Bernadotte Academy had a first joint strategic meeting in November 2017 to implement the strategy in an integrated way.
+The new strategy for sustainable peace puts a much stronger emphasis on the importance of integrated approaches at all levels than its predecessors.
+For instance, it states that “today’s interconnected and complex crises increase the need for an integrated approach and cross-system efforts to build peace, and prevent, handle and resolve conflicts at a national, regional and global level, and fosters a close interplay between humanitarian aid, long-term development cooperation, political dialogue and mediation.”
+In this regard, it is encouraging that the Ministry of Foreign Affairs, Sida and Folke Bernadotte Academy had a first joint strategic meeting in November 2017 to implement the strategy in an integrated way.
 It is perhaps only surprising that this hasn’t happened regularly before.
 Whether this momentum will be maintained and whether the strategy will have a truly transformative effect remains to be seen.